colintbowers/DependentBootstrap.jl/README.md

 #### Terminology

-In what follows, I follow the language in Lahiri (1999) *Resampling Methods for Dependent Data* and refer to the underlying test statistic of interest as a *level 1 statistic*, and the distribution parameter of the test statistic that is of interest as a *level 2 parameter*.
+In what follows, I use the terminology from Lahiri (1999) *Resampling Methods for Dependent Data* and refer to the underlying test statistic of interest as a *level 1 statistic*, and the distribution parameter of the test statistic that is of interest as a *level 2 parameter*.
 For example, the user might be interested in the variance of the sample mean estimator, in which case the level 1 statistic is the sample mean, and the level 2 parameter is the variance.

 #### Core Type